Coast Guard Offloads 7 Tons Of Cocaine At Port Everglades

 Follow CBSMIAMI.COM: Facebook | Twitter

-FT LAUDERDALE (CBSMiami) – The US Coast Guard is set to offload more than seven tons of cocaine at Port Everglades.
+FT LAUDERDALE (CBSMiami) – The US Coast Guard offloaded more than seven tons of cocaine at Port Everglades.

-The drugs were seized during nine interdictions in the eastern Pacific Ocean.
+The drugs were seized during seven interdictions in the eastern Pacific Ocean and the recovery of two floating bale fields.

 The Coast Guard cutter Mohawk, which calls Key West home, was responsible for four of those seizures, netting nearly 3,400 kilos of coke.